Gap Selling: Everything You Need to Know

 Gap Selling Questions

-While Keenan doesn’t provide a checklist of questions, there are three different types of questions you can ask to get at the information you need:
+While Keenan doesn’t provide a checklist of questions, there are three different types of questions you can ask to get the information you need:

 Process questions get the client talking about how they approach a given task.
 They’re useful for getting to the root cause of a problem.
 At Dooly, Scalera might ask a question like, “Walk me through what happens when a new lead comes in,” or “What happens next?”

 Validating questions make sure you and the customer are on the same page.
-They are close-ended questions like, “Is this an issue you’re trying to solve now?”
+They are closed-ended questions like, “Is this an issue you’re trying to solve now?”
 Peppering validating questions throughout the call helps you connect the dots with the customer so that you’re both on the same page, Keenan said.

 When Scalera is on a discovery call, he usually starts with a broad question and then lets the client talk.
 Once he hears something that aligns with his product’s problem identification chart, that’s where he’ll dig in.
 He knows he’s onto something when he hears a client say, “Wow, that’s a good question.”